A new mechanism for primordial black hole formation during reheating: Probability of primordial black hole formation

 To illustrate the relevance of our results, we compute the probability of primordial black hole formation in light of the featured mechanism, together with previous estimates relevant to the reheating phase.
 Considering Gaussian density perturbations with variance $\sigma^2$, the fraction of horizon-size patches collapsing onto PBHs of a single mass (monochromatic) is given by \citep{carr1975primordial}

 where $\mathrm{Erfc}(x)$ is the complementary error function and $\delta_{\rm crit}$ is the threshold value of the density contrast for PBH formation, evaluated at horizon crossing.
-In a universe dominated by radiation, this threshold value is $\delta_{\rm crit}\simeq~0.41$ \citep{Musco:2012au}, whereas for reheating we find that such values are given by equation~\eqref{Nnl_tot} in the case of the total inflaton halo collapse, equation~\eqref{Nnl_tot2} in the case of the inflaton star collapse in the free-field case, and equation~\eqref{Nnl_tot3} in the case of the inflaton star collapse with an attractive self-interaction.
+In a universe dominated by radiation, this threshold value is $\delta_{\rm crit}\simeq~0.41$ \citep{Musco:2012au}, whereas for reheating we find that such values are given by Eq.~\eqref{Nnl_tot} in the case of the total inflaton halo collapse, Eq.~\eqref{Nnl_tot2} in the case of the inflaton star collapse in the free-field case, and Eq.~\eqref{Nnl_tot3} in the case of the inflaton star collapse with an attractive self-interaction.

 We show in Fig.~\ref{fig:beta_vs_sigma} the mass fraction $\beta$ as a function of the mean amplitude $\sigma$ for radiation and the three scenarios featured here.
-As expected, for a given $\sigma$ the probability of PBH formation is smallest in the radiation era.
+The probability of PBH formation is smallest in the radiation era.
 Moreover, the collapse of the inflaton halo is less likely than the collapse of the inflaton star, mostly due to the mass difference between configurations.
-Note also that an attractive self-interaction between the particles requires a much smaller variance, as expected, to produce PBHs copiously.
+An attractive self-interaction between the particles requires a much smaller variance, as expected, to produce PBHs significantly.

-For comparison we include in Fig.~\ref{fig:beta_vs_sigma} the constraints on the abundance of PBHs in a dust-like scenario.
-The first comes from the condition that the overdensity should be almost spherical in order to collapse beyond the Schwarzschild radius.
-In Ref.~\citep{harada2016primordial} a relation between $\beta$ and $\sigma$ is derived from this condition,

-PBHs will not be formed with $\beta$ values above the plotted line.
-As for the second constraint, Harada et al.~\citep{Harada:2017fjm} show that the condition \eqref{sphericity:cond} is valid only if $\sigma\geq \sigma_{\rm ang}\simeq 0.005$.
-Below this value, a large angular momentum of the overdensities may interrupt the collapse, and the $\sigma-\beta$ relation is thus modified to

-where $\mathcal{I}$ is a $O(1)$ parameter and $f_q(q_{\rm c})$ is the fraction of mass with a level of quadrupolar asphericity $q$ smaller than a threshold $q_{\rm c}$.
-Following Ref.~\citep{Harada:2017fjm}, we take $\mathcal{I}=1$ and $f_{\rm c}(q_{\rm c}) = 1$ for the dark and thin green line of Fig.~\ref{fig:beta_vs_sigma}.
-The constraints on the models in Fig.~\ref{fig:beta_vs_sigma} due to the bounds on PBH formation \cite{carr2020constraints} are represented by horizontal lines.
+{If primordial perturbations follow a Gaussian distribution, PBHs are expected to form most abundantly with masses close to the critical mass in each case, since the probability of perturbations with higher masses is exponentially suppressed.
+As an example, taking $\mu_5 = 1$, the PBHs that formed due to the collapse of inflaton stars in the free-field potential present masses $M_{\rm PBH} \approx 10^{-3}~\rm{kg}$, whereas in the self-interacting case with $\lambda/\mu_5^2 =10^{-7}$ such objects present $M_{\rm PBH}\approx 3 \times 10^{-4}~\rm{kg}$.
+As shown in Fig.~\ref{fig:beta_vs_sigma}, these black holes are subject to the Planck mass relics constraint, which is saturated for primordial fluctuations as small as $\sigma = 0.002$ and $\sigma = 0.001$, respectively, if thermalization follows immediatly after black hole formation.}